• Skip to content

 We also talked about her theory of how 53% of white women could have voted for the current president.
 And you’ll want to hear about that because she says out loud something I’ve thought but couldn’t quite put into words.

-Outside of the Women’s March topic, we meandered into some other areas including how she didn’t Teresa Shook on the Be Bold Podcastaccept a doctor’s diagnosis that she was going to be blind in six weeks’ time from a rare eye disease.
+Outside of the Women’s March topic, we meandered into some other areas including how she didn’t accept a doctor’s diagnosis that she was going to be blind in six weeks’ time from a rare eye disease.
 She refused to believe him and overcame it by sheer will and, later, through stem cell treatment.
 Though that was just a small segment of our conversation, that might have left the longest lasting impression on me.

 She also talks about how she gets motivated when someone tells her she can’t do something—and keeping her eyesight is just one of those examples.